AyumuRAI/server-lora/README.md

 npm install
 ```

-3. Create a postgres database with docker _(MAKE SURE TO INSTALL DOCKER FIRST IN YOUR SYSTEM)_
+3. Start the postgres database (MAKE SURE DOCKER IS INSTALLED IN YOUR SYSTEM)

 ```
-npm run create:postgres
+npm run start:postgres
 ```

 4. Generate prisma